jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

   <img class="ui centered medium image" src="/images/fai.jpg">
 </div>

-Later on, I discovered the world of Brazilian music, which led me to play bossa nova pieces on the classical guitar, and to try the cavaquinho too.
+Later on, I discovered the world of Brazilian music, which led me to play bossa nova pieces on the classical guitar, and to try the cavaquinho out.
 It was like opening a tiny door that had remained closed until then, which unveiled a whole musical universe full of saudade...<br />

 Where to start from when it comes to Brazilian music?
 Maybe with a pioneer and essential album released in 1959 that defined the principles of a brand new music style at the time called bossa nova: Chega de Saudade by João Gilberto.
 Remarkable by the beauty of its melodies and the sobriety of João's interpretation, it is often considered as the first bossa nova album.
 Co-authored by Antônio Carlos Jobim, Vinícius de Moraes, Ary Barroso and many more, it features beautiful tracks like ["Chega de Saudade"](https://www.youtube.com/watch?v=yUuJrpP0Mak), ["Desafinado"](https://www.youtube.com/watch?v=g6w3a2v_50U), ["Hó-Bá-Lá-Lá"](https://www.youtube.com/watch?v=eKy6NJO8GPQ), ["Bim-Bom"](https://www.youtube.com/watch?v=4JVi6iAQpJg) and ["Brigas, Nunca Mais"](https://www.youtube.com/watch?v=MDs0rh3UTgc).